 Roads should be designed and graded to avoid the concentration of flow along and off the road.
-Regular side drains discharge points along roads for overland flow to continue as sheet flow towards drainage lines per pre-development conditions.
+Regular side drains discharge points along roads for overland flow to continue as sheet flow towards drainage lines per pre-development conditions (Refer to Figure 14:1).
 Where flow concentration is unavoidable, measures to incorporate the road into the major stormwater system should be taken, providing appropriately designed attenuation storage facilities at suitable points.